• Skip to primary navigation

 I try to have a second activity that is almost stand alone in case something goes wrong or some children get bored with the main task.
 This can be something as basic as threading pipe cleaners through a colander, or making play dough brain models.

-More science club ideas for Early Years
+More Science Club Ideas for Early Years

 Have a pirate themed term or half term using these easy pirate based science investigations.
 Learn about directions with treasure maps, save pirate coins from getting too wet, create simple codes and more.